ADHD emotional regulation app for late-diagnosed adults

 Hard 5-item limit.
 Anything more isn't ambition — it's a recipe for the spiral.
 The app enforces what you already know.

-Pattern-matched reframes
+Pattern-matched ADHD reframes

 Not generic.
 Each reframe is built around your specific trigger — overwhelm, chaos, shame, stuck, or depletion — and your own definition of zero noise.